Satellite Collection Object: Using SP3 Files

 Turning off grid display

-You will display Figure Of Merit graphics, so turn off the grid point display.
+You will display the Figure of Merit graphics, so turn off the grid point display.

 1. Go to the 2D Graphics - Attributes page.